lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 ```
 `proxy.startTrackedFlow` starts a flow whose progress can be tracked by any `ProgressTracker`s added to the flow.
 The `startTrackedFlow` defined in this class delegates to the aforementioned function and returns its `progress` property; an `Observable<String>` whose events consist of the `ProgressTracker`'s progress.

-The `MessageState` that's passed to the flow is created from the `Message` object passed in from the request.
+The `MessageState` that's passed into the flow is created from the `Message` object passed in from the request.
 This is to allow easier input of the message data to the endpoint since it contains less information than the `MessageState` itself. `parse` converts the string X500 name passed in the `Message` into a `CordaX500Name` and then into a `Party` within the network, assuming one exists.

 This is then packaged into a response via the `created` method.
 The `Content-Type` is specified to tell the client that it contains `text/event-stream`.
 The path to the message uses the `UUID` that was created before the flow was executed.
 This could, for example, be used to retrieve a specific message but you'll need to implement that yourself since I am too lazy to do that for this post.